laravel/docs/eloquent.md

 <a name="muting-events"></a>
 ### Muting Events

 You may occasionally wish to temporarily "mute" all events fired by a model.
 You may achieve this using the `withoutEvents` method.
 The `withoutEvents` method accepts a Closure as its only argument.
 Any code executed within this Closure will not fire model events.
-For example, the following will fetch and delete an `App\User` instance without firing any model events.
+For example, the following will fetch and delete an `App\Models\User` instance without firing any model events.
 Any value returned by the given Closure will be returned by the `withoutEvents` method:

-    use App\User;
+    use App\Models\User;

     $user = User::withoutEvents(function () use () {
         User::findOrFail(1)->delete();